 Comparing Policy Features

-Motor trade insurance is not cheap, which is why we recommend you make a list of which policy features are relevant for you before comparing policies from different insurance companies.
+Make a list of which policy features are relevant for you before comparing policies from different insurance companies.
 This way you can decide which delivers the best value for money for your specific needs.

 Some good points of comparison:

-- the cost of third party vs. fully comprehensive insurance
+the cost of third party vs. fully comprehensive insurance

-- what is excluded from your policy
+what is excluded from your policy

 the contents of their standard policy and what needs purchasing separately.